 By lunchtime we can see land in the hazy distance.

-Our concerns about navigational accuracy (none of our navigational devices precisely agree, which has left us to wonder which is correct) come to an end as we identify Grand Marais directly ahead.
+Our concerns about navigational accuracy (none of our navigational devices precisely agree, leaving us to wonder which is actually correct) come to an end as we identify Grand Marais directly ahead.
 Our captain’s navigation was perfect!

-We end up tie up along the seawall at the forest service dock.
+With no other spots available for guests, we tie up along the seawall near the forest service dock.

-The seawall turns out to be a great spot to stay: It’s an easy step to shore (vs using a dinghy to get to shore from an anchorage or mooring ball) and it’s close to downtown.
+The seawall turns out to be a great spot: It’s an easy step to shore (vs using a dinghy to get to shore from an anchorage or mooring ball) and it’s close to downtown.
 Of course, the view of the harbor is pretty great here too.

 We take a quick walk along Artist Point as the sun goes down.